Ministry of Defence Police: Marine unit

+In 2021, the Ministry of Defence contracted with Marine Specialised Technology to build 16 new patrol boats for the Ministry of Defence Police and a further two specifically for the Gibraltar Defence Police.
+The new 15m boats, which are replacing the existing vessels, have a crew of three (plus room for four more passengers), a top speed of 30 knots and are fitted with both ballistic protection and CCTV surveillance systems.
+Delivery of the vessels was expected to begin in July 2022.

 Chemical, biological, radiological or nuclear response

 Although only constituting 1.5% of the national police force, the MDP has 8% of the national chemical, biological, radiological and nuclear (CBRN) response capability.
 Officers deployed to Nuclear Division are trained in CBRN defence and to work in radiologically controlled environments.
 The force maintains a large pool of specially-trained officers nationally, known as the Nuclear Guard Force (NGF), who can be deployed at short notice in the event of a nuclear accident; they perform this function alongside the UK's national Nuclear Accident Response Organisation (NARO).

 Dog sections

 The MDP has the second largest number of police dogs of any UK police force and utilises explosive, drug, tactical firearms support, and general purpose police dogs.

-Special Escort Group

-The MDP Special Escort Group protects nuclear weapons and defence special nuclear material in transit.

-Criminal Investigation Department

-The MDP has a Criminal Investigation Department that works throughout the UK.
-The CID investigates defence-related crime, including serious fraud.
-There are a number of specialised units that fall under the larger CID remit.
-Officers employed within these specialised units must first qualify as a detective.
-Such units include: